ccoupe/mqtt-camera-motion/README.md

 # Video motion detection for Linux and MQTT.
-  Uses python, USB webcams or Raspberry pi cameras.
+  Uses python,opencv, USB webcams or Raspberry pi cameras.

 ## Purpose
 This program reads from a USB wecam or Raspberry's camera and when it detects